leadedge/ofSpoutDemo/README.md

 The first time you use Openframeworks you have to compile the library.\
 RH click on "openframeworksLib" - Build\
 &nbsp;&nbsp;&nbsp;&nbsp;when it is compiled :\
+You can build the project either as a sender or receiver\
+Find in ofApp.h :\
+&nbsp;&nbsp;&nbsp;// Change to create a sender or a receiver\
+&nbsp;&nbsp;&nbsp;// #define BUILDRECEIVER\
+Remove the preceding comment to buld a receiver rather than a sender.\
 RH click on "ofSpoutDemo" - Build\
 &nbsp;&nbsp;&nbsp;&nbsp;ofSpoutDemo.exe will be in the "bin" folder.\
 Rename it as required.
 For example : ofSpoutSender.exe or ofSpoutReceiver.exe

-### Build options :

-You can build the project either as a sender or receiver\
-Find in ofApp.h :\
-&nbsp;&nbsp;&nbsp;// Change to create a sender or a receiver\
-&nbsp;&nbsp;&nbsp;// #define BUILDRECEIVER

 ### Modifications